codeme69/HW1/README.md

-# Homewroks for CMSE202 Spring 2023
+# Homeworks for CMSE202 Spring 2023